Release Date: 08/31/2025

 Figure 14: Export of a Hybrid Color with Vision Hybrid Marks

-In this version, new placeholders for additional Imposition Information are available.
-The following placeholders can be used in these areas of the dialog Select Placeholders:
+In this version, new placeholders for additional Impose Information are provided.
+The following placeholders are available within the dialog Select Placeholders:

-Impose Editor Options – the following placeholders have been added:
+Impose Editor Options – The following placeholders have been added here:

 - Impose Sheet Height [34] and